GSA/idmanagement.gov/_sell/fips201ep.md

 ### PACS Application Package for New Systems or for Updates to Previously Approved Systems

-All applicants, please complete the following steps.
+All applicants, please complete the following steps:

-1. Review the - [Approved Product List Application Guidance Document (PFD, April 2022)](../../docs/fips201ep-Application-guidance.pdf){:target="_blank"}{:rel="noopener noreferrer"} – Instructions for completeing the Approved Product List Application Form.
+1. Review the - [Approved Product List Application Guidance Document (PDF, April 2022)](../../docs/fips201ep-Application-guidance.pdf){:target="_blank"}{:rel="noopener noreferrer"} – Instructions for completeing the Approved Product List Application Form.
 2. Complete the [Approved Product List Application Form (Word, April 2022)](../../docs/fips201ep-ppplication-form.docx){:target="_blank"}{:rel="noopener noreferrer"} – Required for each solution submission, new or upgrade.
 3. Include the following  doucment when adding a new series, or adding new product to a prior listed series, signed by a C- or VP-level individual:
     - [Product Series and Licensing Form (MS Word, August 2018)](../../docs/pacsapp-licensingform.docx){:target="_blank"}{:rel="noopener noreferrer"}